Tuesday, November 19, 2024

 After few days of bunkerless fishing they came back to life and closer to the beach with the WNW wind shift.
 It went from a metal jig fishery to a rubber shad or plug fishery, at least on the beach once again.
 Really, each day changes and for the spin and fly anglers having a smorgasbord of offerings in the quiver it's what's needed in case the bait changes.

 A real fall is about to hit us with changing winds, rain, and a drop in temperatures for later this week.
 The early word is cold and maybe snow around Thanksgiving.
-That could do a few things, kull out the fair weather fishermen, like I'm becoming, and get the crowds thinning out and either mean things will turn on or get shut down for the fall 2024 run.
+That could do a few things, kull out the fair weather fishermen, like I'm becoming, and get the crowds thinned out, and either mean things will turn on or get shut down for the fall 2024 run.
 There's always those guys predicting things only get better heading into December.
-Last year it was literally fish everyhwere one day and not a fish to found the next.
+Last year it was literally fish everywhere one day and not a fish to be found the next.